j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/cacheManager.md

     jawr.ehcache.cache.name=sampleCache1
     ...

-You will find below a example of EhCache configuration.
+You will find below an example of EhCache configuration.
 Please note that this is just an example, you will have to configure EhCache depending on your need :